openaustralia/newsletter/README.md

+> [!WARNING]
+> This project has been archived because we are not actively maintaining nor using it.
+It hasn't seen activity since September 2016 and may have known security vulnerabilities that have not been addressed.
+If you would like to move this work forward, please do!
+If we get enough interest, we might reconsider working on this again.
+You can always donate to provide us with more resources.

+Note: I (@benrfairless) used AI to assist with the process of archiving this repository, however I reviewed the decision myself before taking action.
 # Civic Tech Monthly (Feb 2015 - Nov 2015)

 This was an email newsletter produced by the [OpenAustralia Foundation](http://oaf.org.au) **for people who are interested in development of technology that empowers people to change their society**.
 It had [10 editions](https://github.com/openaustralia/newsletter/tree/master/editions) between Feburary 2015 and November 2015.